-From nearly 40 years of working in various team environments – primetime network news production, Hollywood filmmaking, national green building advocacy and grass-roots organizational management – never have I felt more resonance that the importance of our collective intelligence is finally being realized.
+Through nearly 40 years of working in various team environments, never have I felt more resonance that the power of our collective consciousness is finally being realized.

 NEW WAYS OF WORKING TOGETHER

-Using operating principles like Win/Win/Win and Synchronicity, we have an opportunity for real social change.
-By “innovating with conscience,” we can tap into the physical web of energy that connects everything in our world, and use it to freely power our homes and cars.
+From our healthy collaborations, creativity is ignited.
+We can learn to tap into the physical web of energy that connects everything in our world, and use it to freely power our homes and cars.
 We can create a health system focused not just on wellness but on age reversal.
-We can grow food safe for both humans and the planet.
-Indeed these innovations exist but struggle against the suppression of non-sustainable special interests.
+Indeed these innovations, and many more, already exist but struggle against the suppression of non-sustainable special interests.
 With a view towards “we” rather than “me”, our ability to create sustainable and vibrant systems for humanity is so much more powerful.

 “Individually, we are one drop.
 Together, we are an ocean.” – Ryunosuke Satoro